netdata/netdata/docs/contributing/style-guide.md

 Click on the **Sign in** button.
 ```

-!!! note Whenever possible, avoid using directional language to orient readers, because not every reader can use
+> Whenever possible, avoid using directional language to orient readers, because not every reader can use instructions
-    instructions like "look at the top-left corner" to find their way around an interface.
+> like "look at the top-left corner" to find their way around an interface.

 If you feel that you must use directional language, perhaps use an [image](#images) (with proper alt text) instead.